-In the Middle Ages a few people in Leicester had private wells but most took their water from public wells.
-(Cank Street is named after the Cank, a well which once existed there).
+In the Middle Ages, a few people in Leicester had private wells but most took their water from public wells.
+(Cank Street is named after the Cank, a well that once existed there).

 In 1500 Leicester probably had a population of about 3,000.
 However, like all Tudor towns, Leicester suffered from outbreaks of the plague.
 It struck in 1564, 1579, 1583, and 1593.
 Nevertheless, Leicester continued to grow despite periodic outbreaks of plague.